Searching ...

 • Wawa

-The brightest spot in the state’s education profile is preK-12 education, where US News and World Report ranked the state no. 17.
+The brightest spot in the state’s learning profile is pre-K-12 education, where US News and World Report ranked the state no. 22.
 The Pennsylvania Department of Education oversaw 500+ school districts.
 Like all states, the quality varies widely.
+There are nationally recognized districts and individual schools that deliver rigor and student support.
+For example, Julia R. Masterman Secondary School in Philadelphia ranked fourth nationally in 2024.
+Downingtown STEM Academy in Downingtown, PA, ranked 46th nationally.

 Education system in Pennsylvania

-For higher education, the state came in no. 50 in the 2022 list.
+For higher education, the ranked last in 2024.
 But don’t let that deter you, as Pennsylvania has some of the top-ranked universities in the nation!
+The right educational opportunities for college students are there despite this low ranking.

 The renowned University of Pennsylvania is often cited as one of the best in the world.
-Founded by Benjamin Franklin, it was no. 7 on the US News and World Report list and is well-known for its Wharton School of Business, Nursing, and Engineering and Applied Sciences.
-Also of high regard is Carnegie Mellon University, a private school in Pittsburgh with schools for business, computer science, and fine arts.
-Other top 100-ranked schools included Lehigh University, Villanova University, the University of Pittsburgh, and Pennsylvania State University.
-Temple University and Drexel University didn’t make the top 100 cut, but they are equally well-regarded for their higher education quality.
+Founded by Benjamin Franklin, it was sixth nationally on the US News and World Report and is well-known for its Wharton School of Business.
+Other top programs are in Nursing, Engineering, and Applied Sciences.
+Carnegie Mellon University, a private school in Pittsburgh, has leading colleges for business, computer science, and fine arts.
+Other top 100-ranked schools included:

 Real Estate Market